vincent123354/LinearDiscriminantAnalysis/README.md

 ![Samples generated](samples.jpg)

 ### Todo:
-1. Add formula used in readme.md
+1. Add formula used in implementation